cyberphone/saturn/PSD2.md

 To accomplish something comparable to VISA et. al., you would most likely have to create a *PISP aggregation service*.

+### So PISP APIs are Useless for Payments?
+Not at all; they are highly useful for payments as a part of "Banking" like:
+- Account management (moving money between accounts in different banks).
+- Bill payments.

 # Saturn - Optimized for Payments
 -![Upgraded vision](https://cyberphone.github.io/doc/saturn/supervsdistrib.svg)